Dash: Em dash

 or the width of an upper-case "N".

 The em dash is encoded in Unicode as U+2014 (decimal 8212) and represented in HTML by the named character entity —.

 Usage

 The em dash is used in several ways.
-It is primarily used in places where a set of parentheses or a colon might otherwise be used, and it can also show an abrupt change in thought (or an interruption in speech) or be used where a full stop (period) is too strong and a comma is too weak (similar to that of a semicolon).
+It is primarily used in places where a set of parentheses or a colon might otherwise be used.

+It can also show an abrupt change in thought (or an interruption in speech) or be used where a full stop (period) is too strong and a comma is too weak, similar to that of a semicolon.
 Em dashes are also used to set off summaries or definitions.
 Common uses and definitions are cited below with examples.